jensdietrich/yamf/README.md

     2. **failed**-- no marks are allocated
     3. **aborted** -- a precondition (Junit `assume*`) was violated, no mark is allocated, and the test is flagged for manual checking (and an issue `#todo` is created in the report), this is for instance the case if a file required for a check is missing, but this has already been checked and penalised earlier.
     4. **manual** -- manual marking is required, and an issue is created in the report (`#todo`) with instructions how to mark.
-6. A utility `nz.ac.vuw.yamf.MarkingScriptBuilder` to set up a script that runs the checks using junit5, extracts marking-related information and generates reports
+6. A utility `MarkingScriptBuilder` to set up a script that runs the checks using junit5, extracts marking-related information and generates reports
 7. example(s) in `nz.ac.vuw.yamf.examples`

 ### Modules